cryptosubh/blog/_posts/2016-7-11-I'm-So-Tired-Because-I-Slept-Too-Much.md

 Everyone knows that correlation doesn't imply causation.
 So even though heightened fatigue and copious amounts of shut-eye may coincide, there may not be a causal relationship between the two.
 The association might be a coincidence, or they may both be caused by a third, "hidden" variable that we haven't considered yet.

 But there is a pretty well-accepted causal relation between sleep and fatigue: we sleep because we are tired.
+If sleeping also produced fatigue then most of us would be stuck in a pretty unproductive state of permanent hibernation!